profgavinbrown/profgavinbrown.github.io/_news/entry1.md

 ---
-title: "hello"
+title: "PhD book"
-date: 2005-03-1
+date: 2021-03-1
-text: "lorem ipsem lorem ipsem lorem ipsem lorem ipsem lorem ipsem lorem ipsem lorem ipsem lorem ipsem"
+text: "I wrote a book.
+How to get your PhD is now available."
 ---